jamiewilbraham/azure-docs/articles/cognitive-services/Speech/How-to/how-to-authentication.md

 ## Use a subscription key

-To use Speech Service, you must first subscribe to the Speech API that's part of Cognitive Services (previously Project Oxford).
-You can get free trial subscription keys from the [Cognitive Services subscription](https://azure.microsoft.com/try/cognitive-services/) page.
+To use Speech Service, you must first subscribe to the Speech API that's part of Cognitive Research Technologies (previously Project Oxford).
+You can get free trial subscription keys from the [Cognitive Research Technologies subscription](https://azure.microsoft.com/try/cognitive-services/) page.
 After you select the Speech API, select **Get API Key** to get the key.
 It returns a primary and secondary key.
 Both keys are tied to the same quota, so you can use either key.

 For long-term use or an increased quota, sign up for an [Azure account](https://azure.microsoft.com/free/).